INTUITIVE EXPRESSIONS

 π

 I AM THREE YEARS OLD.
-My great aunt is driving, and her niece, my mother, is in the front passenger seat of the old, rusty car.
+My great aunt is the driver, and her niece, my mother, is in the front passenger seat of the old, rusty car.
 It’s winter in Rockford.
-My sister, two, is in the back seat with me.
+My sister, age two, is next to me in the back seat.
 It seems there are acres of room between us.

 The car rounds a curve.
 The right-rear passenger door opens.
 My sister falls onto the road.
-She has protection from her thick snowsuit—and something unseen.
+Her head and whole body are protected by her thick snowsuit—and there’s something unseen, calm, fearless, a palpable love that pervades the outer chaos that ensued.

-I see what my young brain interprets as a “gypsy” lady standing there, watching, from the grassy field.
-She is adorned with headscarf, a robe, deeply rich with muted hues, calmly and compassionately observing.
-There is a sacred or spiritual feeling about her.
-She appears as my sister falls out of the car—or because she does so.
+I see what my young brain interprets as a “gypsy” lady who watches as she stands nearby in the grassy field.
+Does she await a bus?
+She is adorned with headscarf, a robe, rich with deep, muted hues; calmly and compassionately she observes.
+There is a sacred or spiritual aura about her.
+Does she stand there because my sister fell from the automobile?

-“All is well”; the lady seems to reassure me.
+“All is well”; the lady seems to say.
 There is something invisible from her that reaches out and touches me.
-Her peaceful, compassionate state of being enters my space.
-I ask about her, but neither my frantic mother, or aunt did see her in their dash to rescue my sister.
+Her peaceful, compassionate essence enters my space.
+I asked about her once my distraught mother and aunt had placed my sister back in the car, but neither had knowledge of the woman.

 Not There, Yet There

-This is my first memory of seeing or feeling the energy of someone seen yet unseen.
-A few years later I am asking my mother about spirits.
+This is my first memory of seeing or feeling the energy of someone seen yet “unseen” by others.
+A few years later I ask my mother about spirits.
 She laughs, and then lilts, “As I was walking by the stair / I saw a man who wasn’t there / He wasn’t there again today / gee how I wish he’d go away.”

 She is busy, but I want to know more.
 There, in those seemingly nonsensical lyrics, I learn that someone else sees, knows something about the unseen.
 It is confirmation to me that the subtle is just as real, maybe more so, than what we can see.